 - suicidal behaviour

 - rash, possibly with itchy raised bumps or hives (urticaria)

-Other symptoms of infusion reactions and hypersensitivity reactions include:
+Other symptoms of infusion or injection related reactions and allergic (hypersensitivity) reactions include:

 - low blood pressure (can cause light-headedness when you stand up) (hypotension)

 - slow heart beat (bradycardia)

 Tell your doctor or a nurse immediately if you get any of these symptoms.